Ukraine’s Zelensky calls for war crimes investigation over Russian attack - NewsBreak

 His call comes after an attack on Ukraine’s second-largest city, Kharkiv, that killed at least 10 people and wounded 35 others.

 “This is the price of freedom,” Zelensky said, the BBC reported .
 “This is terror against Ukraine.
-There were no military targets in the square – nor are they in those residential districts of Kharkiv which come under rocket artillery fire.”
+There were no military targets in the square – nor are they in those residential districts of Kharkiv which come under rocket artillery fire.”‘Frank, undisguised terror’: Russia pounds Ukraine as convoy threatens Kyiv

 He continued to say the shelling was “frank, undisguised terror.”